5 Things You Need To Know About Allowing Your Employees To Take A Second Job

 #2 Employers Can Help Their Affected Employees Find A Second Job

 Though we are out of the pandemic, retrenchments and cost-cutting remains a natural part of the working world.
-In fact, the latest 1Q 2023 MOM Labour Market Advance Release reported that retrenchments have risen in 3 consecutive quarters.
+In fact, the latest 2Q 2024 MOM Labour Market Advance Release reported that retrenchments have normalised to pre-COVID-19 levels after dipping to a record low in 2022.

-By helping employees to find an interim or permanent second job, certain employers can find win-win situations, providing less work for less pay, rather than retrench their workers.
-While this may be painful to any employer, it is likely more demoralising for employees and even put their livelihoods at risk.
+By helping employees find an interim or permanent second job, certain employers can still find win-win situations, providing less work for less pay, rather than retrenching their workers.
+While this may be painful for any employer, it is likely more demoralising for employees and even put their livelihoods at risk.

-Employers can either do this through your own contacts or via the Singapore Business Federation (SBF) and Trade Association and Chambers (TACs) to identify private sector outplacement opportunities.
+Employers can either do this through their personal and business contacts or via the Singapore Business Federation (SBF) and Trade Association and Chambers (TACs) to identify private sector outplacement opportunities.
 You can:

 • Reach out to your TAC or SBF to get a Job Order Template.
 Fill it up with details of the outplacement and submit to your TAC or SBF.